-In the last century, most research remained confined to two-dimensional and irrotational flows.
-In this setting, the stream function $\psi$ is harmonic throughout the fluid domain.
-By employing the Green's function of the Laplacian, the problem can be reformulated as an integral equation on the free boundary curve $\mathcal{S}$.
-Nekrasov \cite{Nekrasov} pioneered this approach, constructing the first rigorous small-amplitude periodic solutions for water waves over infinite depth.
-He expanded a presumed solution in powers of the amplitude and established a positive radius of convergence for the series.
-Shortly thereafter, Levi-Civita \cite{LeviC} independently derived similar results using a more direct power-series expansion, avoiding the use of Green's functions.
-All these early results pertained to waves of small amplitude.
-A major advance came with the work of Keady and Norbury \cite{KeadyN}, who applied global bifurcation theory to obtain a continuous branch of large-amplitude solutions.
-Subsequently, Amick, Fraenkel, and Toland \cite{AmickFT} analyzed the limit along this branch to rigorously establish the existence of the Stokes extreme wave.
-At the turn of the century, the inclusion of vorticity posed a significant challenge: it was unclear how to move beyond small perturbations of a flat surface.
-A breakthrough was achieved by Constantin and Strauss \cite{ConstantinS}, who adapted the semi-hodograph transformation and bifurcation theory to establish the existence of large-amplitude water waves with arbitrary smooth vorticity distributions.
-However, this method inherently excludes overhanging wave profiles, stagnation points, and critical layers.
-To overcome these limitations and allow for stagnation points and critical layers, many subsequent studies adopted a flattening transformation, which scales the vertical coordinate within each vertical ray to a fixed interval (see, e.g. \cite{DaiXZ,HenryM,Wahlen,Varholm}).
-A main drawback of this approach is that it requires the wave profile to be a graph, thereby still excluding overhanging waves.
-To this end, Constantin et al. \cite{ConstantinSV,ConstantinV} introduced a conformal mapping approach, representing the fluid domain as the image of a horizontal strip.
-This technique enabled the construction of both small- and large-amplitude waves with constant vorticity, without imposing a priori geometric constraints on the free surface or the stream function.
-As a result, it accommodates solutions with critical layers, stagnation points, and overhanging profiles.
-The versatility of this framework \cite{ConstantinV} has been further demonstrated through its extensions to stratified waves \cite{Haziot}, capillary-gravity waves \cite{WangXZ}, and electrohydrodynamic waves \cite{DaiFZ}.
-More recently, Wahl\'{e}n and Weber \cite{WahlenW1,WahlenW2} also employed a conformal change of variables and bifurcation theory to prove the existence of large-amplitude capillary-gravity and gravity waves with a prescribed but arbitrary vorticity distribution, allowing for stagnation points, critical layers, and overhanging profiles.
-A key innovation in their works is the removal of any structural assumptions on the vorticity distribution.
+At the turn of the century, researchers began to seriously address the effects of vorticity.
+The inclusion of nontrivial vorticity presented a major challenge: it was unclear how to construct solutions that went beyond small perturbations of a flat surface.
+Constantin and Strauss \cite{ConstantinS} treat this difficulty by adapting the semi-hodograph transformation and bifurcation theory, thereby proving the existence of large-amplitude water waves with arbitrary smooth vorticity distributions.
+However, their method excludes overhanging profiles, stagnation points, and critical layers.
+Subsequent studies addressed these limitations by employing flattening transformations that rescale the vertical coordinate along each vertical ray to a fixed interval (see, e.g., \cite{DaiXZ, HenryM, Varholm, Wahlen}).
+A principal drawback of this approach is that it requires the wave profile to be a graph, thereby still excluding overhanging waves.
+To remove this restriction, Constantin et al.\ \cite{ ConstantinV,ConstantinSV} introduced a conformal map technique that represents the fluid domain as the image of a horizontal strip.
+This framework permits the construction of both small- and large-amplitude waves with constant vorticity without any a priori geometric assumptions on the free surface or stream function, and it accommodates critical layers, stagnation points, and overhanging profiles.
+The versatility of this approach has been demonstrated through extensions to stratified waves \cite{Haziot}, capillary-gravity waves \cite{WangXZ}, and electrohydrodynamic waves \cite{DaiFZ}.
+More recently, Wahl\'en and Weber \cite{WahlenW1, WahlenW2} employed a conformal change of variables and bifurcation theory to establish the existence of large-amplitude capillary-gravity and gravity waves with a prescribed but arbitrary vorticity distribution, again allowing stagnation points, critical layers, and overhanging profiles; a key innovation in their work is the removal of any structural assumptions on the vorticity.